vicksonzero/tank-beyond-repair/README.md

 1. open the game in browser
 2. Open console
 3. input `_Debug.enable('tank-beyond-repair:*')` and press enter
-4. Replace `'tank-beyond-repair:*'` with any filter you want. consult `npm Debug.js` for more doc
+4. Replace `'tank-beyond-repair:*'` with any filter you want. consult [npm package debug](https://www.npmjs.com/package/debug) for more doc